prisma-labs/graphql-framework-experiment/docs/guides/project-layout.md

 ##### Out Root

 - Out Root is the place where the transpiled TypeScript (to JavaScript) modules will be emitted to.
-The folder structure mimicks that of the source root.
+The folder structure mimics that of the source root.
 - Out Root is defined by setting `compilerOptions.outDir`.
 - If you do not specify it then Nexus will default to `.nexus/build`.
 Unlike with `rootDir` Nexus will not scaffold the default into your `tsconfig.json` because its presence has no impact upon VSCode.
 - You can override its value interactively with `nexus build --out`.